x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/track-messages-with-delivery-reports-exchange-2013-help.md

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: Time to complete will vary based on the scope of your search.

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Message tracking" entry in the [Mail flow permissions](mail-flow-permissions-exchange-2013-help.md) topic.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).

 - Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612).

-## What do you want to do?

-Use the EAC to track messages

-Use the EAC to review a delivery report

 ## Use the EAC to track messages